Large-scale peculiar velocities in the universe: Observational signatures of peculiar motions

 ensuring that $\dot{\tilde{\mathcal{J}}}_a\neq\dot{\tilde{v}}_a$.
 Therefore, even if $\tilde{\mathcal{J}}_a$ and $\tilde{v}_a$ were along the same direction initially, their alignment should change as time goes by.

-Observationally speaking, the high isotropy of the CMB seems to provide irrefutable evidence that our universe is highly uniform on large enough scales.
-Following the theoretical arguments of~\cite{1984MNRAS.206..377E}, this belief has been recently put under question, after a number of reports claimed dipolar anisotropies in the number counts of distant sources that appeared in disagreement with their CMB counterpart, both in magnitude and in direction.
-It was the differences in the dipole amplitudes, in particular, that raised the major questions, which went as far as to doubt the validity of the Cosmological Principle itself.
-Such scenarios have also been proposed in the past, though primarily as theoretical alternatives.

-The fact that large-scale relative motions can trigger (apparent) dipolar anisotropies in the number counts of distant astrophysical sources has been largely known.
+The fact that large-scale relative motions can trigger (apparent) dipolar anisotropies in the number counts of distant astrophysical sources has been largely known (e.g.~see~\cite{1992ApJ...395...34B}).
 What is not so well known perhaps, is that the amplitudes of the aforementioned dipoles vary because they are proportional to the number densities of the associated sources.
+Such differences may come to lie within our observational capabilities soon, if not already.
 In addition, the directions of the induced dipolar axes differ from source to source, as well as from that of their CMB counterpart, due to evolution effects.
 All this should be taken into account when considering the inconsistencies reported in the number counts of distant astrophysical sources and their potential implications for the Cosmological Principle.